-Lipoprotein(a) carries cholesterol in your blood.
-High levels can contribute to the buildup of plaque in your arteries and an increased risk of cardiovascular diseases, such as high blood pressure, heart attack, and stroke.
+Elevated levels of lipoprotein(a) can contribute to the buildup of plaque in your arteries and an increased risk of cardiovascular diseases, such as high blood pressure, heart attack, and stroke.

 Your level of lipoprotein(a) is controlled mainly by your genetics, meaning you should get tested if you have a family member who died suddenly of a heart attack or stroke—especially when they were young—or who has premature vascular disease or familial hypercholesterolemia.

-Currently, there are no treatments aimed at decreasing it and statins do not affect lipoprotein(a).
+Currently, there are no treatments aimed at decreasing lipoprotein(a) and statins do not affect it.
 Individuals with high levels of lipoprotein(a) can manage their risk for contracting cardiovascular diseases by taking medications and making appropriate lifestyle changes to reduce cholesterol levels.

 Join our email list today to stay in touch and learn more about how you can take control of your own health.